 “My Child Was Diagnosed at Age 3 — and Thank God She Was.”

 Many clinicians insist that ADHD evaluations are worthless before age 5 or 6.
-But I knew something was wrong.
+But I knew something was wrong with my 3-year-old.
 Deep in my bones and my heart, I knew.
 So I began fighting early and often until my daughter finally got the evaluation she deserved.
 And, no, age 3 was not too early.
 It was almost too late.

 On an almost daily basis, these are the thoughts that bombard my brain as I drive to my daughter’s school.
 The uncertainties are endless — and so, too, is the worry.